Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Formulation of the Coupled Cluster Equations

 Equation \eqref{thm:3} implies in particular that if the sought-after ground state wave-function $\Psi^*_{\rm GS} \in \widehat{\mathcal{H}}^1$ that solves the minimisation problem \eqref{eq:Ground_State} is intermediately normalised, then it can be written in the form

-for some cluster operator $\mathcal{T}(\Theta^*)$ generated by some element $\Theta^* \in \widehat{\mathcal{H}}^{1, \perp}_{\Psi_0}$.
+for some cluster operator $\mathcal{T}(\Theta^*)$ generated by some element $\Theta^* \in \widehat{\mathcal{H}}^{1, \perp}_{\Psi_0}$ (see, e.g., \cite{MR3021693}).
 In other words, the minimisation problem \eqref{eq:Ground_State} can be replaced by an equivalent problem which consists of finding the appropriate cluster operator $\mathcal{T}(\Theta^*)$ that appears in the exponential parametrisation of $\Psi_{\rm GS}^*$.
 This observation leads directly to the so-called continuous coupled cluster equations.

 \textbf{Continuous Coupled Cluster Equations:}~

 Let $\mathscr{R}$ denote an occupied space of $\mH^1(\R^3)$ as stated in Notation \ref{def:occ_vir}, let $\Psi_0\in \widehat{\mathcal{H}}^1$ denote the reference determinant corresponding to $\mathscr{R}$ as defined through Definition \ref{def:ref_det}, and let the $N$-particle function space $\widehat{\mathcal{H}}^1$ be decomposed as $\widehat{\mathcal{H}}^1 = \text{\rm span}\{\Psi_0\} \oplus \widehat{\mathcal{H}}^{1, \perp}_{\Psi_0}$ as described in Definition~\ref{def:decomp}.
 We seek a cluster operator $\mathcal{T}(\Theta^*)$ generated by some element $\Theta^*\in \widehat{\mathcal{H}}^{1, \perp}_{\Psi_0}$ according to Proposition~\ref{prop:Yvon} such that for all $\Phi \in \widehat{\mathcal{H}}^{1, \perp}_{\Psi_0}$ it holds that